galaxyproject/galaxy-hub/src/events/gcc2019/conduct/index.md

 {{> Events/GCC2019/Header }}

-# GCCBOSC 2019 Code of Conduct
+# GCC 2019 Code of Conduct

 This code of conduct outlines our expectations for GCC2019 participants, as well as describing how to report unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect